A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Do not brush very hard.
 Brushing hard will damage the enamel and hurt your gums.

-Use a toothbrush with soft bristles; hard bristles can damage the enamels.
+Use a toothbrush with soft or medium bristles; hard bristles can damage the enamels and gums.

-Replace your dental filling if you feel that it has been damaged.
+Replace dental fillings and caps if you feel that they have been damaged.

 If you have sensitive teeth, avoid whitening your teeth.
 Whitening increases sensitivity in your teeth.